AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gprbuild.rst

     - We added the specification for ``Library_Name``, ``Library_Dir``
       and ``Library_Kind``.

-The project file for the main application doesn't need to be changed, since it automatically detects the dependency information (e.g.: path to dynamic library) from the project file for the :ada:`Test_Pkg` package.
+The project file for the main application doesn't need to be changed: it automatically detects the dependency information (e.g.: the path to the dynamic library) from the project file for the :ada:`Test_Pkg` package.
-With these small changes, we were able to compile the :ada:`Test_Pkg` package to a dynamic library and link it to our main application.
+With these small changes, we're able to compile the :ada:`Test_Pkg` package to a dynamic library and link it to our main application.

 Configuration pragmas files
 ---------------------------

-Configuration pragmas files contain a list of pragmas that drive compilation of source-code files according to external requirements.
-For example, depending on your environment, you may use pragmas for relaxed requirements or more strict requirements.
+Configuration pragmas files contain a list of pragmas that modify the compilation of source-code files according to external requirements.
+For example, you may use pragmas to either relax or strength requirements depending on your environment.;

-In :program:`GPRbuild`, we can use ``Local_Configuration_Pragmas``
-(from the ``Compiler`` package) to indicate the configuration pragmas file to be used for the source-code files in our project.
+In :program:`GPRbuild`, we can use ``Local_Configuration_Pragmas`` (in the ``Compiler`` package) to indicate the configuration pragmas file to be used with the source-code files in our project.

-The file ``gnat.adc`` listed below is an example of a configuration pragmas file:
+The file :file:`gnat.adc` shown here is an example of a configuration pragmas file:

 .. code-block:: none

     pragma Suppress (Overflow_Check);

-We can use this file in our project by declaring a ``Compiler`` package.
-This is the complete project file:
+We can use this in our project by declaring a ``Compiler`` package.
+Here's the complete project file:

 .. code-block:: none